-North Carolina’s electric cooperatives, including Pitt & Greene EMC will begin accepting applications for the 2019-2020 school year on April 1, 2019.
-Applications submitted by August 15, 2019 will be entered into an early bird drawing.
-Deadline for applications is September 18, 2019.
+North Carolina’s electric cooperatives, including Pitt & Greene EMC will begin accepting applications for the 2020-2021 school year on April 1, 2020.
+Applications submitted by mid August will be entered into an early bird drawing.
+Deadline for applications is September 2020.

 Teachers can learn about the program and apply online at ncbrightideas.com.

-Congratulations to Danisha Williams of Creekside Elementary.
-She is the recipient of the Bright Ideas Grant Program for the 2018-2019 school year.
+Congratulations to Elizabeth Enni of Creekside Elementary, and Lori Moore of H.B.
+Sugg Elemtary School.
+They were the recipients of the Bright Ideas Grant Program for the 2019-2020 school year.
 The Bright Ideas Grant Program is a statewide effort by North Carolina’s twenty-seven Touchstone Energy electric cooperatives to provide additional classroom resources that cannot be met through existing school budgets.
 Any K-12 certified North Carolina teacher can apply for a grant up to $2000.00.

 Since 1984, North Carolina’s Touchstone Energy Cooperatives have awarded more than $11.5 million to North Carolina teachers for projects that have touched the lives of more than 2 million students in all subjects including math, reading, science and technology, history, music and the arts.

-The application process will reopen for interested teachers in April 2019.
+The application process will reopen for interested teachers in April 2020.
 In order to be considered for a Bright Idea Grant, the idea submitted by the teacher should be a unique and innovative way to reach the students and increase their interest in learning.
-To find out more information about the Bright Idea Grant Program, visit www. ncbrightideas.com.

 To find out more information about the Bright Idea Grant Program, visit ncbrightideas.com.